DeanLemans/deanlemans.github.io/content/CV.md

 alias:
   - "CV"
 ---
->[!caution] W.I.P!
-> 1. update project list on site and PDF

->[!info]- Profesional PDF Version
+>[!info]- Click here for my CV
 > ***[[CV-DeanLemans.pdf|PDF Version]]***
 > ![[CV-DeanLemans.pdf|100x00]]

 >[!info] Introduction
->- Hello, I am Dean and I'm an aspiring game developer! 👋
+>- Hello, I am Dean and I'm an aspiring Game Developer! 👋
 >- I have the most experience with Godot.
 >- I also have some experience with Unity.
 >- Currently studying Software Development at [SintLucas](https://www.sintlucas.nl/opleiding/software-development) with a focus on Game Development.